darragh1991/Fir-Na-Misneach/README.md

 Testing framework used is Jest for the Angular application.
 With cypress for the behvioural unit testing.

-## Server side testing fraework
+## Server side testing framework

-Jest in combination with supertest is used for the server side testing.
+Jest in combination with Supertest is used for the server side testing.
+Jest for testing business logic in isolation
+Jest and Supertest to be for intergration testing

+## client side testing framework
+Leverage snapshot testing for basic template rendering Jest for complicated client side functions
+Cypress for behavioral test

 ## Further help